 Will there be morning tea and a chance for fellowship?

 Initially we are not planning to have morning tea or any post service fellowship in the building.
 After the service everyone will be encouraged to leave the building immediately through various exits.
 However you are then welcome to socialise outside using the normal Victorian guidelines for public parks and outdoor places.

 Will there be a Sunday school for children?

-We hope to run a primary age Sunday school at the 10:30am and 5pm services.
+Yes over summer we run a holiday primary age Sunday school at the 10:30am and 5pm services.
 Please speak to one of the staff for more information as we have very limited capacity.